mperignon/2016-02-04-Flagstaff/lessons/sqlite/06-agg.md

 |------|--------|
 |lake  |7       |

-Why does Lake's name appear rather than Roerich's or Dyer's?
+Why is there only one name in the output?
+SQL wants to output a table with the data we requested and every column must have the same number of rows.
-The answer is that when it has to aggregate a field, but isn't told how to, the database manager chooses an actual value from the input set.
+Because the second column is an aggregate field and we didn't tell it how to aggregate the first column, the database manager chose an actual value from the input set to display.
 It might use the first one processed, the last one, or something else entirely.